ZeroSharp/zerosharp.github.com/source/_posts/2012-05-30-the-only-robot-on-any-other-planet.markdown

 date: 2012-05-30 08:44
 comments: true
 categories: [robots, space, C]
+description: A mention of the hardware and software on board the Mars Opportunity Rover.
 ---

 This post is part of an ongoing series about robots, past and present.
 See [Musical Interlude](/musical-interlude/).